“Is the Causeway or Second Link better?”, “What is the best way to enter JB?”, “What else is there to do besides City Square and KSL?”

 Cons of taking KTM train:

-– Tickets sell out early (we recommend purchasing at least 1 day in advance)
+– Tickets sell out early (we recommend purchasing at least a week in advance)

 – Woodlands CIQ is not located next to an MRT station, so you’ll need to either take a bus from Marsiling MRT station or walk 1.5km